datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster-In-R.md

     ##  +proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0

-Aha! `DTM_HARV` is in the UTM projection. `DTM_hill_HARV` is in latitude and longitude, a non-projected, geographic `CRS`.
+Aha! `DTM_HARV` is in the UTM projection. `DTM_hill_HARV` is in latitude and longitude, a non-projected, geographic CRS.
 Because the two rasters are in different CRSs, they won't line up.
 We will need to *reproject* DTM_HARV into the UTM CRS (or reproject the hillshade into lat/long).